All in One View

 - power distribution overheads: data centers deal with large amounts of electrical and encounter overheads in its distribution and transformation.

-The energy efficiency of data centres is usually measured as their Power Usage Effectiveness (PUE), and determines how much of the energy entering the data centre reaches the IT equipment used for servers and storage compared to the energy used for cooling and lighting.
+The energy efficiency of data centres is usually measured as their Power Usage Effectiveness (PUE), and determines how much of the energy entering the data centre reaches the IT equipment used for servers and storage compared to the energy used for other purposes like cooling.

 The operational emissions of data centers depends heavily on the grid carbon intensity, with lower emissions in renewable-powered regions and higher emissions in fossil-fuel-dominated regions.